New Zealand DA class locomotive: Phase III

+Three further batches were ordered, all supplied by General Motors Diesel, London, Ontario.
+The first 12 units (DA 1440–1451) were dubbed as Phase III and entered service in 1961.
+The Phase III locomotives were the same length as Phase I, but with different headlight arrangement.

-The 94 Phase III units entering service from 1962 to 1964 (40) and 1966–67 (54), taking the total number in the DA class to 146.
-This final order saw the final end of steam traction in the North Island.
-At the same time the final DA was made, an order for smaller and lighter DB class locomotives was also placed with EMD.
+The 106 Phase III units entered service from 1961 to 1964 (52) and 1966–67 (54), taking the total number in the DA class to 146.
+Only Phase III units were selected for rebuilding into the DC class locomotives from 1978 onwards.

+This final order saw the end of steam traction in the North Island.

+At the same time the final DA order was made, an order for smaller and lighter DB class locomotives was also placed with EMD.
+The DB class were used on lightly laid secondary lines where the DA class were unable to be used.